 The Hydrocodone and Vicodin overdose lawsuit is going to take on one of two different forms: (1) a Hydrocodone or Vicodin class action lawsuit or in the form of (2) Hydrocodone or Vicodin multidistrict litigation (MDL).

 Hydrocodone & Vicodin Overdose Class Action Lawsuit: In drug injury class action lawsuits many cases are compiled into one court if the injuries are similar.
 A Hydrocodone or Vicodin overdose class action lawsuit could provide compensation for medical bills, lost wages, funeral expenses, pain and suffering, hospitalizations, and potentially even drug rehabilitation.
-In a Hydrocodone or Vicodin overdose class action lawsuit, you would still only pay your Vicodin or Hydrocodone overdose injury attorneys if the case is successful.
+In a Hydrocodone or Vicodin opioid painkiller class action lawsuit, you would still only pay your Vicodin or Hydrocodone overdose injury attorneys if the case is successful.

 Hydrocodone & Vicodin Overdose Multidistrict Litigation (MDL): If a Hydrocodone or Vicodin MDL happens, many cases will be put into the same court.
 A MDL is different than the Hydrocodone or Vicodin class action lawsuit because each case is decided separately in a MDL.
 That means you are likely to get a settlement that is closely based upon your injuries and costs.
 Your multidistrict litigation (MDL) lawyer will only charge if the case is successful as well.

 Get Help From Our Vicodin & Hydrocodone Overdose Injury Attorneys